 “I have little doubt that ITER, when it eventually gets finished, will achieve that goal and maybe even demonstrate significant energy gain,” says Clery.
 But even then, there will be other challenges before the reactor can provide power to the grid.
 “Researchers will have to figure out how to keep the plasma stable and burning for long periods of time; how to stop high-energy neutrons degrading the structure of the reactor; how to breed tritium to use as fuel; and innumerable other problems,” adds Clery.
 “So fusion power may turn out to be possible, but not practical.
 But we will never know until we try and unless governments and the power industry invest more it will be decades until we find out,” he concludes.

 Chapman sets some dates and numbers: at the beginning of the 2030s, ITER will produce 500 megawatts, consuming between 50 and 100.
-The head of the UKAEA points out that ITER will solve many of the problems still pending with the support of researchers from other facilities already in operation, like the JET of Culham.
+The head of the UKAEA points out that ITER will solve many of the problems still pending with the support of researchers from other facilities already in operation, like Culham’s JET.
 “The EU roadmap for fusion anticipates demonstration fusion power on the grid around 2050, and commercial power-plants thereafter,” he summarizes.

 But as ITER continues on its way, scientists work on alternative solutions to the tokamak.
 Among those that also work by magnetic confinement, one that stands out is the stellarator, with a shape reminiscent of a Möbius strip, and where external coils control the plasma.
 “It is more stable than tokamak and allows for a longer operation,” explains Boudewijn van Milligen, researcher at the National Fusion Laboratory of the Centre for Energy, Environmental and Technological Research (CIEMAT) in Spain, which houses the TJ-II stellarator.

-For van Milligen, also the creator and administrator of the FusionWiki website, the stellarator and other systems currently under development are very important alternatives, although “it is a bit difficult to say which will be the first to achieve the goal, the production of electricity for the grid.”
+For Van Milligen, also the creator and administrator of the FusionWiki website, the stellarator and other systems currently under development are very important alternatives, although “it is a bit difficult to say which will be the first to achieve the goal, the production of electricity for the grid.”
 The physicist stresses that all systems have problems, “but they are engineering problems, not ones of principle.”
-Even with all the obstacles to overcome, van Milligen is convinced that fusion power is not a possibility, but a promise although in the long run.
+Even with all the obstacles to overcome, Van Milligen is convinced that fusion power is not a possibility but a certainty, although in the long run.
 “It may take many years, but we are in a position to say that it will produce net energy,” he says.
 And, according to Chapman, “we are in the final stretch of the journey.”